Weilin-Liao1/Customer-segmentation-in-eCommerce-RFM-Analysis-K-Means-Clustering-/README.md

 K-means clustering starts by randomly assigning n customers to K clusters and gradually improves the partition by changing the cluster membership of each customer.

-In more details, given a user-specified number of clusters k, the algorithm starts by randomly selecting k points among the n customers that become the centre of the initial cluster.
+In more detail, given a user-specified number of clusters k, the algorithm starts by randomly selecting k points among the n customers that become the centre of the initial cluster.
 According to the Euclidean distance, each remaining customer is assigned to one of the k cluster centres.
 After grouping all customers into k clusters, a new cluster "centre" will be calculated, usually as the average value of each cluster variable in each set.
 And then, based on the distance from these new cluster centres, redistribute each topic.
 We will stop the iteration when no more redistribution occurs.

 ## eCommerce Customer Segmentation Projects

 As mentioned above, based on the RFM metrics, we can group customers and make marketing suggestions.
 For example, we can offer promotions to re-engage customers who have not recently purchased items.
 We can further prioritize our promotional strategy by focusing on customers who shop frequently and consume at least the average monetary value.

-However, the traditional RFM method requires rank customers manually according to the RFM scores.
+However, the traditional RFM method requires ranking customers manually according to the RFM scores.
 More complex and less manual processes: k-means clustering analysis can be implemented, so that customer groups have more similar characteristics.

 Therefore, I will create two sub-projects, one only applying the traditional RFM analysis and another one implementing the RFM analysis and then applying the k-means clustering.
 In turn, we can compare the results of these two approaches.